archibate/mockup/README.md

 Stupid `libxxx.so not found`, `GLIBC_xxx not found` errors no more.

 Enjoy C++23 programming even if targeting poorest CentOS 7 platform.

+## Difference to linuxdeployqt?

+Unlike other Linux deploy tools that only copies dependent library files, `mockup` also ship `libc.so` and `libstdc++.so` standard libraries.

+> Actually, `mockup` will ship the `ld-linux-x86-64.so.2` as well, to ensure 100% compatbility to all Linux distros, as long as it runs on x86-64.

+Tools like `linuxdeployqt` only copies external dependencies like `libQtCore.so` and `libtbb.so` still requires you to build the whole program on a very ancient platform like CentOS 7 to ensure enough coverage over most newer Linux distros, thus still under `GLIBCXX symbol not found` curse.
+This heavily limits the version of gcc toolchain (therefore limits the C++ feature you can use).

+While `mockup` doesn't, you can build your program on Ubuntu 24.04 or Arch Linux, and still work on all Linux distros.

+Compile anywhere, runs anywhere!
+Allowing a wider toolchain / C++ standard choice as long as available locally on your develop environment.

 ## Usage ✨